 Hello Fellow Readers,

-Last week I had the privilege of speaking with the Shrewsbury Garden Club of NJ during their 60th anniversary celebration.
-“That’s a lot of digging in the dirt,” I started out the talk.
+Last week I had the privilege of speaking with the Shrewsbury Garden Club of NJ during their 60th-anniversary celebration.
+“That’s a lot of digging in the dirt,” I started the talk.
 We shared pictures of beautifully styled gardens and some with plants painfully pruned into meatballs or hockey pucks.
-During Q&A a club member shared the dilemma of the association community in which she lived and asked how she could influence a change from the landscaper creating unnatural shapes.
-Its true pruning is often a hefty line item along with mulching in landscape maintenance contracts.
+During Q&A, a club member shared the dilemma of the association community in which she lived and asked how she could influence a change from the landscaper creating unnatural shapes.
+Pruning is often a hefty line item along with mulching in landscape maintenance contracts.
 And, managing size may be necessary if plants chosen are not sized correctly for the space.
-However, I believe meatballs and over-mulching (or volcano mulching) have become commonplace especially in commercial applications which has then drifted to homeowners assuming it must be the how-to.
+However, I believe meatballs and over-mulching (or volcano mulching) have become commonplace, especially in commercial applications which have then drifted to homeowners assuming it must be the how-to.
 Pruning branch by branch following the natural shapes of plants takes more time and talent than using hedge trimmers; which by the way also encourages the spread of disease.
 Have you noticed the demise of boxwoods?
-Sheering an infected shrub and then moving onto an uninflected shrub without sterilizing the equipment…. well, you know what can happen if you go unprotected.
+Sheering an infected shrub and then moving onto an uninflected shrub without sterilizing the equipment… well, you know what can happen if you go unprotected.

 On the National Garden Club’s website (www.gardenclub.org) is their Conservation Pledge: “I pledge to protect and conserve the natural resources of the planet earth and promise to promote education so we may become caretakers of our air, water, forest, land, and wildlife.”
 It gives me goosebumps to consider the magnitude of that promise.
 It starts in each of our backyards.
 Garden Dilemmas?
 Askmarystone@gmail.com